missessofiachan/sandbox/README.md

-# Sandbox Node.js CRUD API
+# Sandbox Node.js CRUD API with Dual-Database Support

-This project is a Node.js/TypeScript backend providing CRUD APIs for Users, Products, and Orders with role-based access control, JWT authentication, and MongoDB/MSSQL support.
+This project is a Node.js/TypeScript backend providing CRUD APIs for Users, Products, and Orders with role-based access control, JWT authentication, and dual-database support for MongoDB and MSSQL.

 ## Features

+- **Dual Database Support**: Switch between MongoDB and MSSQL with a configuration setting
 - User registration, login, and role-based access (admin/user)
-- Product and Order CRUD APIs
+- Product and Order CRUD APIs using repository pattern
 - JWT authentication for protected endpoints
 - Input validation using Joi
-- MongoDB (default) and optional MSSQL support
+- Structured Winston logging with console and file outputs
 - Response caching for improved performance
 - Cache monitoring and management API
+- Security enhancements with Helmet middleware
+- Health endpoint for system monitoring
 - Postman collections for API testing

 ## Project Structure